-Using tag lines is a major way to prevent line-of-fire injuries during overhead lifts since they help you avoid having to put hands directly on a load.
-With large complex loads especially – a planned tag line procedure makes the lift go smoothly without anybody getting too nervous.
+Using tag lines is a major way to prevent line-of-fire injuries during overhead lifts.
+They help you avoid having to put hands directly on a load.
+A planned tag line procedure helps the lift go smoothly – especially with large complex loads.
 This blog aims to quickly explain the benefits and procedures for using tag lines so you can plan ahead for your next lift.

 While tag lines can help keep a load under control, keep in mind that your weight is no match against a load that has started to swing and develop momentum!

 As a rule:

 Tag lines will…

 - Keep you out of harm’s way when guiding a suspended load into position.

 - Put distance between yourself and the load in the event the load moves unexpectedly.

 - Keep the load square and away from the crane boom during lifting operations.

 - Stabilize the load and prevent rotation and swinging out of control.

 - Made of a fiber material and non-conductive.